Pharaoh shabtis

 Found no photo yet

 The King was buried in a tomb at Medinet Habu in a granite coffin made for a sister of Ramses II.
-At least four canopic jars were found and I also found notes that ushebtis were present, but I have not found them yet.
+At least four canopic jars were found and I also found notes that ushabtis were present, but I have not found them yet.
 They could be in Cairo or Chicago.
 Several versions of this pharaoh’s name are known: Horsaset, Horsaïset, Harsiese and Harsiesis.

 Takelot II